 “And Jesus went into the temple of God, and cast out all them that sold and bought in the temple, and overthrew the tables of the moneychangers, and the seats of them that sold doves, And said unto them, It is written, My house shall be called a house of prayer; but ye have made it a den of thieves” (Matt 21:12-13).

 Jesus called the temple “My house”.
 It was the place where God’s presence was on earth; where daily sacrifices were offered to God to atone for the sins of the people; where the people came to worship God and to pray – and Jesus called it his house.

 “This cleansing of the temple was His first official act after entering Jerusalem.
 By it He unmistakably asserted His lordship over the temple” (MacDonald p 1204).

 Gentiles recognise his deity

 And, as Matthew reveals Jesus as the Son of God through being conceived by the Holy Spirit and born of a virgin, at his death, he shows some Roman soldiers, gentiles, declaring his deity.
 “Now when the centurion, and they that were with him, watching Jesus, saw the earthquake, and those things that were done, they feared greatly, saying, Truly this man was the Son of God” (Matt 27:54).
-Not the son of God in the Jewish understanding as Messiah, but as deity.
-Matthew Henry comments on this verse: “They were soldiers, not so susceptible to the impressions of fear or pity, yet they were convinced…..His disciples believed it but dared not confess it.
-The Jews determined that He was not the Son of God because He did not come down from the cross.
-Yet this centurion and the soldiers make this voluntary confession.
-The best of his disciples could not have said more”.
+Not the son of God in the Jewish understanding, as Messiah, but as deity.
+These soldiers knew what they were implying; for their own emperor, Augustus, claimed the title Son of God for himself, and it was a title of deity.

 Jesus is the second Person of the Trinity